anoma/nspec/overrides/templates/engine-template.md

 	members of the engine family exchange messages with other engine instances, typically from different engine families.
 	The general idea is that
-	each message sequence diagram in the engine type page describes a pattern for test cases.
+	each message sequence diagram in the engine family page describes a pattern for test cases.
 	We can use
     [`mermaid` sequence diagrams](https://mermaid.js.org/syntax/sequenceDiagram.html)